antaldaniel/dataandlyrics/content/post/2022-10-26_the_kurws/index.md

 _Sebastiaan_: It's a funny story.
 At one point I was living in Sarajevo, in Bosnia and Herzegovina.
 Kurws played in an old cinema theatre there, so I went to see their concert and really liked it.
 Then a few years went by, and my wife and I moved to Wrocław.
 I knew that Kurws are from there, so I just sent them a message: 'Hey guys, I'm a drummer, and I'm looking for people to play with.'
 That's how we met.

-_Kuba_: He got immediately incorporated into our _CRK Salka_ family because I was organizing a tour for another band and their drummer got very ill right before leaving.
+_Kuba_: He got immediately incorporated into our _CRK Salka_ family because I was organizing a tour for another band, Barłóg, and their drummer got very ill right before leaving.
 I just said to Sebastiaan 'You're in now, you have to replace her!'.
 I sent him all the tracks and he just learned them.

 _Sebastiaan_: It was a very warm welcome—I moved to Wrocław and two or three months later I was already going on tour.
 Then, via Kurws I got involved in this small music community _CRK Salka_.
 It is a rehearsal space, a collective where bands help each other and organise things together.